Marinus Dirk (Dick) Stafleu

 *2014c, Time and again, A systematic analysis of the foundations of physics, revised edition, digital, not published.

 This new edition of Time and again (*1980b) updates the text, the references and the terminology.
-A revised version is now part I of Laws for dynamic development.
+A revised version became part I of Laws for dynamic development, and is since 2018 published separately on www.mdstafleu.nl.

-Part II of Laws for dynamic development contains four revised chapters from A world full of relations (*2002).
+Part II of Laws for dynamic development contained four revised chapters from A world full of relations (*2002), now chapters 4-7 of Encyclopedia II.

 *2014d, Acts, artefacts, and associations, A Christian social philosophy of ethics, history, and policy, not published.